ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/Easily-hosting-your-portfolio-online.md

 ### Personalizing the template

-I will demonstrate how to edit the Massively template by creating a portfolio for Abraham Lincoln - the 16th president of the U.S.A.
+We will demonstrate how to edit the Massively template by creating a portfolio for Abraham Lincoln - the 16th president of the U.S.A.
 Looking at the template, you may have noticed some things we don't need for a portfolio.
-Things Abraham Lincoln (and probably you) wont need in a portfolio include:
+Things Abraham Lincoln (and probably you) won't need include:

 - Social Media Accounts
 - Extra tabs